ChelseyG/ChelseyG.github.io/_posts/2017-10-28-Visualization.md

 •	Numeric: numbers, and

-•	Non-numeric: “text and networks of relations”
+•	Non-numeric: “text and networks of relations”.

 ## Limitations
 There are plenty of limitations to using Visualization as a method of research.
 Arden Manning discusses four in his article “Top 4 Limitations of Data Visualization Tools”.
 First, “visualization tools show, but it don’t explain” meaning that there is still a need to decipher what is presented before you (Manning).
 Second, subjectivity is an issue as “different users draw different insights” (Manning).
 This also links with the need to have a trained eye in the field in which you are working and the benefits and disadvantage of going in with an idea of what it is you are hoping to find.
 I think the best example here would be the medical field where a patient may be suffering from hip pain.
 An initial diagnosis is a labral tear, the MRI proves that the patient has a torn labrum because that is what the technologist was looking for, but a specialist in labral tears, upon reading the MRI, identifies bone damage around the area due to the tear.
 In this example, the technologist went in looking for something specific and found that, but did not consider other problems the patient could be suffering from.
 The specialist, who has a trained eye from working with these types of patients’ every day, was able to identify more.

 Continuing, another limitation is lack of guidance, which is similar to going in with an idea of what it is you are looking for.
 If someone is not given guidance on what they hope to uncover, how would they know what to look for.
 There is also the problem of having to read the visualization and the need to be trained on how to read them.
 Finally, Manning expresses that “data visualization provides a false sense of security”.
 What Manning means is that visualization cannot stand alone.
 Text is required to explain what is going on in the image, graph, etc, to give a full picture.
-🚧